hellointerweb/hellointerweb.github.io/index.md

 This a 100 percent unredacted, non-compromised, unbiased, extremely in-depth take of the world from a young man living in Nevada.
 All you need to know is that I am a college student abhored by the state of the world that we live in.

 ---
+### 2/2/22 Raise Your Game
+Self Test:
+1. What do you do really well?
+A: I think I am really good at picking up concepts.
+A quick learner.
+Quick wit.
+Always have a smile, people seem to like me.
+2. What do you need to improve on?
+A: I need to improve my diligence and ability to focus.
+3. What is your plan for addressing No. 2?
+A: I need to get adequate sleep and eat on schedule.
+Get rid of distractions and keep my envirornment clean.
+Mind and Health are first.
+In bed by 11 for a 8:30-9 wakeup.
 ### 1/19/2022 later

 Mentally not doing so hot, trying desperately to factor in routine, and positive work to feel better about myself.